Are you thinking of moving to France soon? We share this guide to being a digital nomad in France, so you know what to expect.

 Whether you want to live in a bustling city like Paris or a village of rural beauty in the French countryside, France has numerous accommodation options.
 Hotels, hostels, B&Bs, and other options are widely available.

 So, no matter what your budget is, you’ll be able to find suitable accommodation.
-And if you want to stay in France for a few months, you could consider renting a property.
+And if you want to stay in France for a few months, you could consider finding an apartment in Paris to rent.

 Speaking the Language